JosePedroDias/inkdoc/LOG.md

 * Optionally apply tidy to markup (attempted, not working well in OSX)
 * Add a syntax highlighter to sample tags, fallback to GFM code blocks
-* Add file include helper to handlebars (so source code can be output)
 * Check/fix paths in Windows